18 October 2025

 A 7.5km run along the shore and back through trees on a humid evening.

-Route: leaving the car at the car park at Woodend Brow (optional donation) and crossing the A66 to turn left / north on a gravel path immediately by the road.
+Route: leaving the car at the car park at Woodend Brow (optional donation) and crossing the A66 to turn left/north on a gravel path immediately by the road.
 For the first 400m or so, struggling with the overgrown conditions but things improving thereafter (and fine after Beck Wythop).
-Continuing, sometimes lower than the road, sometimes beside it to some step at GR206307.
+Continuing, sometimes lower than the road, sometimes beside it to some steps left up to the road at GR206307.

-Crossing the still divided carriageway where a filtering road allows traffic to cross the A66 and then turning left on the side road towards the Pheasant Inn.
+Crossing the still-divided carriageway where a filtering road allows traffic to cross the A66 and then turning left on the side road towards the Pheasant Inn.
 After 100m turning left uphill on paths, now at a walk, across one track and then left on the next, descending slightly from the next junction.
-Then a lengthy gradual climb, againing walking, before descending and then turning eft off the track onto a path to Beck Wythop and along the now disused road back to the start.
+Then a lengthy gradual climb, again walking, before descending and then turning left off the track onto a path to Beck Wythop and along the now-disused road back to the start.

-Conditions: cloudy but muggy hot and with little breeze.
+Conditions: cloudy but muggy hot (too hot for running up the ups) and with little breeze.

 Pub: the Pheasant Inn, for Jennings Back Yam.